Task Force Sinai

 Task Force Sinai is the US regiment-sized element of the Multinational Force and Observers ("MFO"), the peacekeeping organization in place in the Sinai Peninsula since 1982.
 The Task Force commander is a US Army colonel, who also serves as the MFO Chief of Staff.
 The Task Force commander utilizes American forces to support and achieve the overall observe and report mission of the MFO.

+History

+TFS was created in March 1982.

+Organization

 The Task Force is made up of the following units: